morpha21/morphasCG/README.md

 for more adequate alternatives as I gain more knowledge.

 ## Current status:
-collect.py makes a requisition to chess.com's API and turns it into a Pandas DataFrame.
+- collect.py makes a requisition to chess.com's API and turns it into a Pandas DataFrame.
+- there's a docker-compose.yaml and a Dockerfile to set up a MySQL database, getting environment variables from not committed .env file.